CarloLucibello/GraphNeuralNetworks.jl/docs/src/index.md

 Among its features:

 * Integratation with the JuliaGraphs ecosystem.
-* Provides common graph convolutional layers.
+* Implementation of common graph convolutional layers.
 * Fast operations on batched graphs.
-* Easy to define custom graph convolutional layers.
+* Easy to define custom layers.
 * CUDA support.